bendrendel/sound-board/README.md

 ## Other

-This project was created in January 2021 by Ben Drendel.
+This project was created in February 2021 by Ben Drendel.